TrevorPilley/phone-number-parser/CONTRIBUTING.md

 #### Geographical area

-The name of the area a geographically assigned number is allocated to, preferably in the local language of the country the data file relates to rather than English (e.g. `Firenze` rather than `Florence` in Italy).
+The name of the area a geographically assigned number is allocated to.
+This is written using the Latin alphabet, preferring the local language of the country the data file relates to where they use the Latin alphabet (e.g. `Firenze` rather than `Florence` in Italy) otherwise using English.

 #### Subscriber number ranges